 - 1. The CBF newsletter.
-Our newsletter "Challenge" is produced three times a year and has a circulation list of 4800 people.
+Our newsletter "Challenge" is produced three times a year and has a circulation list of approximately 6,050 people.
 Inclusion will depend on the theme of the newsletter and competition for space.
 Material for the newsletter needs to be provided several months in advance of the distribution of the newsletter. - 2.
 Family carers email network.
-The network has approximately 300 members.
-Family carers include mothers, fathers, grandparents and siblings of children, young people or adults with a severe learning disability and behavior described as challenging.
+The network has approximately 430 members.
+Family carers include mothers, fathers, grandparents and siblings of children, young people or adults with a severe learning disability and behaviour described as challenging.
 We can circulate information at any time of the year. - 3.
 Professionals email network.
-The network has approximately 360 members.
-Members are drawn from a range of professional backgrounds including teachers, speech and language therapists, psychologists, researchers, occupational therapists etc. We can circulate information at any time of the year. - 4.
-Challenging Behaviour National Strategy Group core and associate members.
+The network has approximately 660 members.
+Members are drawn from a range of professional backgrounds including teachers, speech and language therapists, psychologists, researchers, occupational therapists etc. We can circulate information at any time of the year. - Challenging Behaviour National Strategy Group core and associate members.
 Members of the CB-NSG are drawn from a range of backgrounds across government, professional bodies, services and charities and include families and people with a learning disability.
-There are approximately 80 core and 540 associate members. - 5.
+There are approximately 100 core and 610 associate members. - 5.
+Challenging Behaviour Foundation webpage.
+The 'News' page on our website shares news updates, statements, and opportunities to get involved in research, support or campaigning.
+This page is regularly viewed by many individuals each month, and shared more widely. - 6.
 Facebook.
-We have approximately 5300 'likes' on our page.
-We can circulate information at any time of the year.
+We have approximately 16,000 'likes' on our page.
+We can circulate information at any time of the year. - 7.
+Twitter.
+We have approximately 6,500 Twitter followers.
+Information and updates on research projects can be posted at any time. - 8.
+Co-produced events and reports.
+We are happy to collaborate with researchers to disseminate research via a co-produced event or report.
+Please see our early intervention report for a recent example of a co-produced seminar and report available here.